Names and place names have been changed to protect the humans.

 We arrived at the Artists' Guild and he took five minutes to introduce himself and then said, “and this is Jordana ok so the first thing I'm going to have you guys do is something I call London Bridges,” etc. I had to teach his stupid counterproductive exercises and go along with his stupid 30-part sequence when what those people needed was...none of that shit.
 And again, with the relentless humiliating of the students.
 Except for his friends from Japan.
 Somehow the guy who was so impoverished he didn't have money for anything, not even real food, had money to take all his Japanese friends out to chic restaurants.

 I checked out these famous students of his from Japan who were ready for multiplication.
 They were hard-working silent boxes who dutifully and obediently had no voices, no feelings, and no personal journeys.
 They were robotic lifeless dolls trained to drudge from one accurate foot placement to the next.

 This is still what much of the world thinks makes a dandy woman.

-Ingrid would not get her hand off my ass, in voluptuous, creepy caresses that studied its entire arc from top to, er, bottom.
+Ingrid would not get her hand off my heinie, in voluptuous caresses that studied its arc from top to, er, bottom.
 But maybe they do things differently in her country.
-I had to keep giving her the benefit of the doubt.
-After all, she was the organizer, and she had money that would be mine at the end of the night.
-And I wanted to be able to come back.
+I gave her the benefit of the doubt.
+After all, she was the organizer, and she was a kind woman.
+And I wanted to come back.